-Marc developed a close friendship with his photography instructor.
-This resulted in an opportunity for Marc to join a group of students set off to study art history in Europe.
-This travel and study, also, became a major influence in Marc’s life.
+Marc developed a close friendship with his photography instructor in high school.
+The relationship resulted in an opportunity for Marc to join a group of students who traveled to and studied art history in Europe.
+The adventure became a major influence in Marc’s life.

 He was hooked and destiny took over his path.